brooklynrail/brooklynrail-platform/content/events/2020/09/suzan-frecon-with-joan-waltemath-and-louis-block.md

 ---
 title: Suzan Frecon with Joan Waltemath and Louis Block
-summary: Suzan Frecon will be in conversation with Joan Waltemath and Louis Block.
+summary: Artist Suzan Frecon will be in conversation with artists and Rail contributors, Joan Waltemath and Louis Block.
 We'll conclude with a poetry reading from Pansy Maurer-Alvarez.
 people:
   - person: suzan-frecon
     event_bio: >-